DominikHorn/ASN1Parser/README.md

 ```

 ### Feature Overview
-- type and runtime safe ASN.1 parsing - error handling enforced by the swift compiler
+- **runtime safe** ASN.1 parsing - error handling enforced by the swift compiler
-- minimalistic - only contains the features you need
+- **minimalistic** - only contains the features you need
-- quick and easy to use - immediately start parsing DER or BER encoded ASN.1 without any boilerplate
+- **quick and easy** to use - immediately start parsing DER or BER encoded ASN.1 without any boilerplate
-- implicit format specification - no need to specify the expected data format explicitely.
-Simply access values
+- **implicit ASN.1 format specification** - no need worry about explicitely specifying the expected data format.
-  in the ASN.1 tree and receive errors if they are not available.
-This architecture prevents accidental inconsistencies,
+  Simply access values in the ASN.1 tree and dynamically receive errors if they are not available.
-  e.g., when the code defining your expected format is out of sync with the actual format used.
+  This architecture prevents accidental inconsistencies, e.g., when the code defining your expected
+  format is out of sync with the actual format used.

 ## Contributing
 Pull requests are of course are highly appreciated :)